pantheon-systems/documentation/source/content/files.md

 tags: [infrastructure, sftpfiles]
 categories: [platform,develop]
 ---

-Files are user uploads, usually images or documents.
-They are excluded from version control via Pantheon's .gitignore files <Popover content="The [.gitignore file](https://git-scm.com/docs/gitignore) is located at the root of the site's codebase and instructs Git which paths should be ignored." />:
+Files are large pieces of static content not stored in your database, usually images or documents, often user uploads.
+Because they are distinct from your site's [code](/code), they are excluded from version control via Pantheon's .gitignore files <Popover content="The [.gitignore file](https://git-scm.com/docs/gitignore) is located at the root of the site's codebase and instructs Git which paths should be ignored." />:

 - [Drupal 8](https://github.com/pantheon-systems/drops-8/blob/master/.gitignore)
 - [Drupal 7](https://github.com/pantheon-systems/drops-7/blob/master/.gitignore)